DETAILED ACTION

 wherein the distributor module has a floor side, and a height of the distributor module measured perpendicular to the floor side, and traverse dimensions of the distributor module measured parallel to the floor side.
 (See annotated Fig. 3 of Bracque below, floor side F, height H, traverse dimension T).

-While Bracque may not expressly teach the height of the distributor module is greater than both transverse dimensions of the distributor module measured parallel to the floor side of the instant claim, Bracque teaches a distributor module.
+Moreover, Bracque may not expressly teach the height of the distributor module is at least 1.5 times greater than both transverse dimensions of the distributor module measured parallel to the floor side of the instant claim, Bracque teaches a distributor module.
 The courts have held the following: In Gardner v.
 TEC Syst., Inc., 725 F.2d 1338, 220 USPQ 777 (Fed.
 Cir.
 1984), cert. denied, 469 U.S. 830, 225 USPQ 232 (1984), the Federal Circuit held that, where the only difference between the prior art and the claims was a recitation of relative dimensions of the claimed device and a device having the claimed relative dimensions would not perform differently than the prior art device, the claimed device was not patentably distinct from the prior art device.
 MPEP § 2144.04-IV-A. Therefore, the distributor module of Bracque is capable of operating in the manner claimed and a device having the claimed relative dimensions would not perform differently than the prior art device and is not patentably distinct from the prior art device.

 Regarding claim 3, Bracque as modified discloses the distributor module according to claim 1 (see the modification of the reference used in the rejection of claim 1 above), wherein the transverse dimensions are each one of the following dimensions: